vscv/NaiveSAM/README.md

 - SAM2: Version 2.1
   (Install from: https://github.com/facebookresearch/sam2)

-> ⚠️ **Note:** Please make sure to pre-install CUDA drivers, PyTorch, FFmpeg, and the SAM2 environment.
+> ⚠️ **Note:** Please make sure to pre-install CUDA drivers(if you have GPU), PyTorch, FFmpeg, and the SAM2 environment.

 ---